All Episodes

 There is no such thing in a war.

-It's just it's just uh frustrating at the same time.
+It's just frustrating at the same time.

-Any time an Arab regime gets in trouble, the way it gets out of trouble is to do something that focuses everybody on Israel and blames Israel for something, and that will align people's attention elsewhere.
+Anytime an Arab regime gets in trouble, the way it gets out of trouble is to do something that focuses everybody on Israel and blames Israel for something, and that will align people's attention elsewhere.

-And his theory is that uh uh Ahmadinezad did not want to deal with whatever the G eight was going to do regarding his nuclear program, BAMO sends the order to Hezbollah, do something to provoke Israel, and that'll take us off the front page, and it'll take us off the main agenda item at the G eight, uh, which it did.
+Bamo sends the order to Hezbollah, do something to provoke Israel, and that'll take us off the front page, and it'll take us off the main agenda item at the G8, which it did.

-Uh uh Basher Assad in Syria, uh same thing.
+Bashir Assad in Syria, same thing.

-Uh and so this this served that that purpose.
+And so this served that purpose.

 But regardless of that, you still have Israel's response and people criticizing it as being disproportionate.

-Uh let me print out Hitchens' piece in the Wall Street Journal today when I have a little time and share it.
+Let me print out Hitchens' piece in the Wall Street Journal today when I have a little time and share it.

-And uh turned out later that uh very recently that uh Nasralh told the Israelis, look, uh the guy's dead, he's been dead for a long time.
+And turned out later that very recently that Nasrallah told the Israelis, look, the guy's dead.

-We don't know where he is, he's in a million pieces, and your family's not gonna ever see him again, and so you can forget it.
+And your family's not going to ever see him again, and so you can forget it.

-Uh this is the guy being lionized and humanized as a great leader and charismatic and so forth.
+This is the guy being lionized and humanized as a great leader and charismatic and so forth.

-Uh this is a long conflict.
+This is a long conflict.

-There are there are grudges or memories that are long here, and it's always the case.
+There are grudges or memories that are long here.

 There are far more things beneath the surface that people don't consider that are probably root causes or fundamental causes that if you just take your time and be patient, they will eventually surface.